mtklein/ob/README.md

     $ mkdir -p bin; clang ob.c -o bin/ob

-To use in dev mode:
+To build in default mode:

     $ bin/ob

-To use in debug mode:
+To build in debug mode:

-    $ bin/ob -D
+    $ bin/ob --debug

-To use in release mode:
+To build in release mode:

+    $ bin/ob --release

+To print this help:

-    $ bin/ob -R
+    $ bin/ob --help

-Arguments that are not -D or -R are passed to Ninja.
+Any other flags are passed to Ninja.